williamahartman/Jamepad/BUILDING.md

 If your distro doesn't have an up to date version of SDL or you get errors, you can build it yourself from source:

 ```
-./configure CFLAGS=-fPIC CPPFLAGS=-fPIC ; make ; sudo make install
+./configure CFLAGS=-fPIC CPPFLAGS=-fPIC --disable-audio --disable-render --disable-power --disable-filesystem  ; make ; sudo make install
 ```

 If you want to make the binaries smaller you can disable parts of SDL you don't need with configure flags.
 (We only make use of Joystick, GameController and Events systems).
-However this is not tested.
+However this is not well tested.

 #### Windows (cross compiled on Linux on MacOS) build dependencies